Meldiron/meldiron/README.md

 # Hey there 👋

 I am Matej Bačo, an open-minded software engineer.
-I love giving to open source as much I love recieving. 🎁
+I love giving to open source as much as I love receiving. 🎁

 ### 🚹 Basic Information